CadenFinley/CJsShell/README.md

 - `plugin disable [NAME]` - Disable a specific plugin
 - `plugin info [NAME]` - Show detailed information about a plugin
 - `plugin install [PATH]` - Install a new plugin from the given path
+- `plugin uninstall [NAME]` - Remove an installed plugin
+- `plugin commands [NAME]` - List commands provided by a plugin
+- `plugin settings [NAME]` - View or modify plugin settings
+- `plugin enableall` - Enable all available plugins
+- `plugin disableall` - Disable all enabled plugins

 ### Themes
 Manage themes with the `theme` command:
 - `theme` - Show current theme and list available themes
 - `theme [NAME]` - Switch to the specified theme
 - `theme list` - List all available themes
+- `theme preview [NAME]` - Preview a theme without switching to it
+- `theme install [NAME]` - Install a theme from available remote themes
+- `theme uninstall [NAME]` - Remove an installed theme
+- `theme available` - Show remotely available themes that can be installed

 ## Third‑Party Components